-“‘Personal property’ might sound like it refers to real estate, but it is a legal term that refers to equipment, vehicles, jewelry, furniture and any other things a person can own,” said Jane Muir, an attorney who specializes in commercial litigation, contracts and general counsel.
+“‘Personal property’ might sound like it refers to real estate, but it is a legal term that refers to equipment, vehicles, jewelry, furniture and any other things a person can own,” said Jane Muir, an attorney at J. Muir & Associates who specializes in commercial litigation, contracts and general counsel.

 The most important thing to note about liens is that they are legally binding.
 In the event of a default, the lender will claim whatever property it has liens on to cover the loan.
-There are different types of liens that can be invoked in different scenarios, but when it comes to small business loans, liens are agreed upon by both the lender and borrower and involve either real estate or personal/business property.
-In most instances, liens function to secure your loan in the event of a default, which drives down your interest rate.
+There are different types of liens that can be invoked in different scenarios, but when it comes to small business loans, the lender and borrower agree on the lien.
+In most instances, liens secure your loan in the event of a default, which drives down your interest rate.

 Editor’s note: Looking for a business loan?
 Fill out the below questionnaire to be connected with vendors that can help.